v3xlabs/scyllo/README.md

 ### batch

 The batch function allows you to execute multiple queries simultaneously.
-This can save bandwidth and the time it takes to those queries to finish.
+This can save bandwidth and the time it takes for those queries to finish.
 ```ts
 await DB.batch()
         .insertInto('users', { username: 'Antony', uid: 123456000 })